Hair Wraps & Head Scarves for Hair Loss

 So for a while, Buff bandanas became my very best friend.
 They offered that “full head wrap” approach and also soaked up the sweat from my shiny noggin (gross!)
 And when I did a scuba diving course in Malaysia, I even wore my stretchy blue tube of fabric alongside my scuba tank, 30m below sea level.

-After wearing headbands and bandanas for a while, I realised I had another problem: I didn’t feel feminine.
+After wearing headbands and bandanas for a while to cover my hair loss, I realized I had another problem: I didn’t feel feminine.

 But most of all, even though I had long hair again, I didn’t feel like myself.